A universal compression theory for lottery ticket hypothesis and neural scaling laws: Dynamical lottery ticket hypothesis

 \section{Dynamical lottery ticket hypothesis}

 The lottery ticket hypothesis \citep{frankle2018lottery} postulates that within any sufficiently wide neural network, one can find a subnetwork that, when trained in isolation, achieves performance comparable to the original.
 While widely observed, its theoretical understanding has remained elusive.
 This section proves a corollary of our compression theory: any layer of a neural network with width $d$ can be asymptotically compressed, losslessly, to a size polylogarithmic in $d$ such that the training dynamics before and after compression are identical.
-We refer to this statement as the \emph{dynamical LTH}, which can be viewed as a stronger and more quantitative variant of the original hypothesis, which only claims that the final training performance of the compressed network is at the same level as the original.
+We refer to this statement as the \emph{dynamical LTH}, which can be viewed as a stronger and more quantitative variant of the original hypothesis, which only requires the final result to be identical.

 The key idea behind the dynamical LTH is that predictions and loss functions are not only symmetric functions of the trained parameters, but can also be regarded as symmetric functions of the initial parameters.
 This holds because common update rules are \emph{equivariant}, i.e., they commute with permutations (see Appendix~\ref{app:DLTH}).
 Let $f$ denote a symmetric function, let $\mathcal{T}$ denote the training dynamics (a mapping from initial parameters to trained parameters), and let $\theta_0$ denote the initial network parameters.
 By equivariance, $f(\mathcal{T}(\theta_0))$ is again a symmetric function of $\theta_0$.
 Therefore, assuming that $f \circ \mathcal{T}$ admits a finite radius of convergence, the moment-matching compression established earlier applies directly to $f \circ \mathcal{T}$, leading to the dynamical LTH.